Not Too Late: Strength Training for Women Over 50 for seniors

 • Back Strengthening Moves: Exercises like bird dogs and supermans can help strengthen the back.
 To do a bird dog, kneel on the ground.
 While holding your core, stretch out one arm in front and stretch the opposite leg backwards.
 Then, alternate to the other side.
 To do a superman, lay on your stomach and stretch out both your arms and legs, then move them up and down without touching the floor.

-Choosing between strength training at home for women over 50 and a gym depends on your individual preferences, resources, and goals.
+Choosing between strength training at home and a gym depends on your individual preferences, resources, and goals.
 Each option offers unique benefits and drawbacks.
-A strength training plan for women over 50 should consider their own specific needs.
+Keep in mind that strength training plan for women over 50 should consider their own specific needs.

 Strength Training at Home